rancher/rke2-docs/docs/install/methods.md

 #### Repositories

 Signed RPMs are published for RKE2 within the `rpm-testing.rancher.io` and `rpm.rancher.io` RPM repositories.
-If you run the https://get.rke2.io script on nodes supporting RPMs, it will use these RPM repos by default.
+If you run the https://get.rke2.io script on nodes supporting RPMs, it will use these RPM repos by default, depending on the system: SLES 16 and CentOS 8, 9, and 10 use RPM by default, while SLE Micro and MicroOS default to the tarball method and require passing `INSTALL_RKE2_METHOD=rpm` to the script to install via RPM.
 But you can also install them yourself.

 The RPMs provide `systemd` units for managing `rke2`, but will need to be configured via configuration file before starting the services for the first time.